Nesh00/news-api/README.md

 ---

-Once npm packages are installed, create the local databases.
+Once npm packages are installed, run the command bellow.
 What this will do is create two databases, one for development purpose and one for testing.

 ```
 npm run setup-dbs